patluu66/WebScrape/README.md

 # WebScrape
-WebScrape is an application that scrape news from the New York Times and save in articles in the db.
-It allow you to saved articles and comments to your personal profile.
+WebScrape is an application that scrape news from the New York Times and save the articles in the database.
+It allows you to save and comment about the article in your personal profile.

 ## Installing